erik777/kubernetes-nfs-server/README.md

           server: <NFS_CLUSTER_IP>
           path: /

 This maps to /exports in your server.
 You can map to subfolders inside exports.
 But, that folder must exist already when you create your pod.
-Otherwise, you willyou  get an rpcbind error and your pod will never run.
+Otherwise, you will get an error and your pod will never run.

 If you create /exports/myapp/data in your nfs-server, you can then use this path in your pod declaration: